John M. Picard: Career

-Picard was elected in 2005, succeeding Mayor Joseph Cullen who had served as mayor for a period of only two weeks.
-Cullen was Chairman of the West Haven City Council when Mayor H. Richard Borer, Jr. chose to retire from office after he lost the general election to Picard.
+Picard was elected in 2005, succeeding Joseph Cullen who had served as mayor for a period of only two weeks.
+Cullen was Chairman of the West Haven City Council when H. Richard Borer, Jr. retired from office after he lost the general mayoral election to Picard.
 Borer, a Democrat, was elected mayor in 1991.
-Picard challenged him in the 2003 Democratic primary but lost.
+Picard challenged him in the 2003 Democratic primary, but lost.